mariamapciaurii/Tribute-Page/README.md

 # Tribute-Page
-This is a Jimi Hendrix Tribute page.
+This is a Vincent VAan Gog's Tribute page.

+FreeCodeCamp Proct

 It makes up the first part of my coding portfolio.